ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

   same system allocation API is used.

-To ensure the proper functioning of system allocated unified memory on supported GPUs, it is essential to configure the environment variable ``XNACK=1`` and use a kernel that supports `HMM
+To ensure the proper functioning of system allocated unified memory on supported GPUs, it is essential to set the environment variable ``HSA_XNACK=1`` and use a GPU kernel mode driver that supports HMM
 <https://www.kernel.org/doc/html/latest/mm/hmm.html>`_.
 Without this
 configuration, the behavior will be similar to that of systems without HMM support.
 For more details, visit